danielrebai/danielrebai.github.io/_pages/about.md

 ---

 Welcome to my website!
-I’m a postdoctoral researcher at Politecnico di Milano, and I'm interested in river flow and fluid sediment interaction.
+I’m a Research Associate at Karlsruhe Institute of Technology, and I'm interested in river flow and fluid-sediment-plastic interaction.
 Experimentalist at heart, the reader of "the proof is left to the reader" in my free time.